This Defenders of the Realm review was made after playing the game six times.

 - It was a brilliant idea to have players’ health be directly tied to how many actions they can take.
 If you are wounded, you can’t take as many actions during future turns.
 This is a subtle yet very thematic mechanism that more designers should use in their games.

 - A minor complaint that we have for Defenders of the Realm has to do with its main board.
 It isn’t ugly by any means, but they could have made it a bit more vibrant.
 The majority of the board is a dull green and yellow, and the city circles are a bit too crammed together.
 If they ever release a new edition of this game, they simply have to make a better-looking board for it.

 Defenders of the Realm is a well thought out cooperative adventure game that most board game fans will enjoy.
 It is difficult without being frustrating and each game is a fun puzzle to try to solve.
-It’s actually one of our favorite co-op games, so we definitely recommend it to everyone.
+It’s right outside of our top 40 co-op games, so we definitely recommend it to everyone.